mittsc01/travelling-salesman/README.md

 ## Description

 The Travelling Salesman app allows the user to create an account and then create routes using an interactive map.
-The user is then able to schedule routes for different days.
+The user is then able to add routes to their schedule.

 ## Technologies
 * ReactJS